Last Updated on August 28, 2024

 The DOT number can be instrumental in assessing tire wear and age:

-• Monitor Tire Aging: Even if a tire appears to have minimal wear, it can still degrade over time.
-Rubber compounds in tires deteriorate with age, affecting performance and safety.
+- Monitor Tire Aging: Even if a tire appears to have minimal wear, it can still degrade over time.
+Tire rubber compounds deteriorate with age, affecting performance and safety.

 When to Replace Tires Based on DOT Information